awsdocs/nice-dcv-admin-guide/doc_source/manage-start.md

 ## Starting the NICE DCV Server on Windows<a name="manage-start-windows"></a>

-Use the following procedure to manually start the NICE DCV server using the Services snap\-in for the Microsoft Management Console\.
+Manually start the NICE DCV server using the Services snap\-in for the Microsoft Management Console\.

 **To start the NICE DCV server on Windows**